 Meet Our Survivor Mentor Team – Ready to Help You

-Our survivor mentor team is made up of people who escaped abusive relationships.
+People who escaped abusive relationships make up our mentor team.
 Now, these brave souls want to help you find a better path through our Survivor Mentor program here at Verbal Abuse Journals.
 Meet our survivor mentors – you’re in good hands with us.

 Our Mentor Manager